 Section 76 bis of the Revenue Code is Thailand's Permanent Establishment (PE) corporate tax law.
 It deems a PE in Thailand when a foreign company:

-Has an employee, a representative or a go-between in Thailand for the carrying on of business in Thailand; and
+Has an employee, a representative or a go-between in Thailand for the carrying on of a business in Thailand; and

-Derives income or gains in Thailand.
+Derives income or gains from Thailand sources.

 PE Tax Payable in Thailand

-And additionally, the domestic withholding tax law Departmental Regulation No. Tor.Por.
-4/2528 prescribes that when a payer in Thailand (customer in Thailand) pays a foreign company's PE in Thailand, the payer (customer) shall withhold 5% tax from the payment made to the foreign company's PE.
+Additionally, the domestic withholding tax law (Departmental Regulation Tor.Por.
+4/2528) prescribes that when a payer (customer) in Thailand pays a PE, the payer (customer) shall withhold tax at the rate of 5% of payments made to the PE, (and both the 5% withholding tax and the payment made to a PE are recorded on the Revenue Department's domestic withholding tax system).

 Rights and Entitlements under Double Tax Treaties

-But foreign companies that are residents of countries that have entered into a Double Tax Treaty with Thailand should note that their Double Tax Treaty with Thailand grants them an entitlement right to a period of time in Thailand with- out any deeming of a PE.
-Generally speaking, the period of time is 6 months in Thailand for a foreign company's:
+But foreign companies that are residents of countries that have entered into a Double Tax Treaty with Thailand should note that their Double Tax Treaty with Thailand grants a right to a period of time in Thailand without any PE deeming.
+Generally speaking, that period of time is 6 months for:

-Furnishing of services including consultancy services in Thailand.
+The furnishing of services including consultancy services in Thailand.

-Each particular Double Tax Treaty must be referred to for the specific period of time entitlement prescribed in each Double Tax Treaty.
+Each particular Double Tax Treaty must be referred to for the relevant right to a period of time in Thailand without any deeming of a PE.

 Our Tax Insights and Updates are general information publications focusing on the laws for meeting tax compliance obligations, and tax rights and entitlements under the laws.